albertobsd/keyhunt/README.md

 (Output omitted)
 ```

-test your luck with the next file for th puzzle #66
+test your luck with the next file for the puzzle #66

 ```